-Addiction and the female brain Jeffrey Georgi, M.Div., MAH, LCAS, CGP Consulting Associate Div. of Addiction Research and Translation Duke University Medical Center Georgi Educational and Counseling Services jeff@georgicounseling.com 919-286-1600 and the end of all our exploring will be to arrive where we started and know the place for the first time TRE Biological+Psychological+Social+Spiritual Vulnerability Liability Context Bankruptcy plus experience/relationships woman
+Addiction and the female brain

+by

+Jeffrey Georgi, M.Div., MAH, LCAS, CGP

+Consulting Associate Faculty

+Division of Addiction Research and Translation

+Duke University Medical Center

+Georgi Educational and Counseling services

+jeff@georgicounseling.com

+and the end of all our exploring

+will be to arrive where we started

+and Know the place for the first time TSE

-Women's brains the obvious Women's brains are part of women's bodies Women's bodies are supported by a complex web interconnected relationships Women's relationships fall within a social and historical context The complexity of the female brain's neural net and it's virtually infinite relational and cultural tapestry defies definition Our task this week is inherently
+Women's brains the obvious

+- Women's brains are part of women's bodies. - Women's bodies are supported by a complex web interconnected relationships. - Women's relationships fall within a social and historical context. - The complexity of the female brain's neural net and it's virtually infinite relational and cultural tapestry defies definition. - Our task during this workshop is inherently reductionistic.